SC-Diff: 3D Shape Completion with Latent Diffusion Models: Methodology

-Alongside 3D losses, our methodology incorporates 2D supervision from rendering the reconstructed TSDF grids $\mathbf{X'}$, inspired by SPSG~\cite{dai2021spsg}.
-We render both depth ($\mathbf{D_v'}$) and normal images ($\mathbf{N_v'}$) from $\mathbf{X'}$ at each camera view $v$ in a differentiable manner via raycasting-based volume rendering.

-The 2D supervision losses employed for VQ-VAE training include: \begin{itemize} \item \textbf{2D Reconstruction Loss:} An $l_1$ loss guiding depth and normal reconstruction:
+Alongside 3D losses, our methodology incorporates 2D supervision from rendering the reconstructed TSDF grids $\mathbf{X'}$, similar to SPSG~\cite{dai2021spsg}.
+We render both depth ($\mathbf{D}_v'$) and normal images ($\mathbf{N}_v'$) from $\mathbf{X'}$ at each camera view $v$ in a differentiable manner via raycasting-based volume rendering.
+The 2D supervision losses employed for VQ-VAE training include the reconstruction loss and adversarial loss.
+The 2D reconstruction loss is an $l_1$ loss $\mathcal{L}_{R_{2D}}$ guiding depth and normal reconstruction: